top of page

 WHISKY, WHISKEY, BOURBON & SCOTCH

-Dang, wait what?
+Wait, what?
 Let me explain:

 It comes from rye, barley, corn, wheat, or merely a mash, which is a mix of grains and aged most likely in charred oak barrels.

-Different countries and states have other names and laws for it, and it also differs from which grain you use or what ratio of mash, so to simplify here are different types of Whisk(e)y's:
+Different countries and states have other names and laws for it, and it also differs from which grain you use or what ratio of mash, so to simplify, here are different types of Whisk(e)y's:

-• Must be made from 51% corn, and 49% rye, barley, and/or wheat, making it sweeter than other types
+• Must be made from 51% corn and 49% rye, barley, and/or wheat, making it sweeter than other types

 • Aging: no minimum aging in new charred oak